variousauthors/matching_game/NEXTSTEPS.md

     the games rhythm, and maybe the game should have a pace like a human pulse or like human breathing rather than its current arbitrary values
     - give it that organic feel

+- I'm playing and I feel like I want to clear blocks.
+Creating grey blocks feels like a mistake, because it obstructs chains.
+It is also the habitual or easy thing to do.